 Graphical linear programming, simplex algorithm and sensitivity analysis.
 Special L.P. models such as the transportation problem, transshipment problem, and assignment problem.
 May include integer programming, branch and bound algorithm, geometric programming, goal programming.
-(Cross-listed with MTH 460) Offered in the spring semester of even years.
+(Cross-listed with MTH 460)

 Prerequisite: Programming experience in a high-level language and completion of the first-year calculus sequence.